codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 ```

 ## The End
 To wrap this up.
-Jenkins Shared Library takes time and effort to learn and set up properly.
+Jenkins Shared Library takes time and effort to learn and set up correctly.
 Try to make your pipelines as declarative as possible and unit test only the parts with logic in them.

 Before you write any custom code for your pipeline in groovy, check if there is a plugin for it first.
-Jenkins has thousands of them and that’s the main reason it is so popular.
+Jenkins has thousands of them, and that's the main reason it is so popular.

 If you are blessed and you are dealing with only containers in production using [proper tools](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/IaC_Maturity_Model%20v2_1.pdf) you should have it easier to make your pipelines simple.

 On the other hand, if you are dealing with a ton of legacy apps, no containers and obscure bash scripts then instead of rewriting pipelines to groovy maybe have a look at Ansible?
-But that’s a topic for another time.
+However, that's a topic for another time.